Dallas Fort Worth International Airport: Deregulation era

+The Wright Amendment

 In the late 20th century, the Wright Amendment had become unpopular with travelers and business groups because it suppressed local airline competition, but it was backed by powerful political interests including American Airlines, which did not want direct low-fare competition from Southwest Airlines at its DFW fortress hub.
 Efforts to revise the amendment in the 1980s and early 1990s became mired in lawsuits and political wrangling.
 In a 2023 statement to The Dallas Morning News, former American Airlines chief executive officer Robert Crandall said that at the time, a Wright repeal was a greater threat to American Airlines than to DFW Airport.

 The Wright Amendment status quo was upset between 1996 and 2000, when new states were added to the Wright service area and several airlines began long-distance service from Love Field under the previously unexploited 56-seat exemption.
 This broke Southwest's monopoly at Love Field, threatened highly profitable American Airlines routes at DFW, and proved that changes to the amendment were now politically viable.
 Southwest soon began campaigning to repeal the Wright Amendment, but was staunchly opposed by American Airlines, which feared that Southwest would maintain its near-monopoly at Love Field while simultaneously expanding to DFW Airport and possibly Fort Worth Alliance Airport or Meacham Airport.

 In a 2006 agreement brokered by Kay Bailey Hutchison, U.S. Senator from Texas, DFW Airport, Dallas, Fort Worth, Southwest, and American agreed to support the repeal under the condition that the number of gates at Love Field was permanently capped.
 The agreement also required all international passenger flights in the metroplex to operate from DFW Airport, and Southwest faced penalties if it or a codeshare agreement partner offered flights from DFW, but these provisions expired on January 1, 2025.

 On October 13, 2014, the Wright Amendment domestic flight restrictions ended, allowing airlines to fly from Love Field to anywhere in the U.S. Despite the increased competition, the number of annual enplanements at DFW grew by five million from 2013 to 2015, only slightly less than an approximately six million passenger increase at Love Field during the same period.

+20th century expansion

+Delta constructed and opened a satellite terminal to Terminal 4E in 1989 to accommodate their hub operations.
+This small terminal, originally with 9 gates, was connected to Terminal 4E by a 650 ft underground walkway, although they used transporters when it initially opened.
+In 1996, Delta subleased the satellite terminal to Atlantic Southeast Airlines, their Delta Connection commuter partner.